jinhangjiang/jinhangjiang.github.io/about.md

 permalink: /about/
 ---

-Graduate student at the W.P.Carey School of Business focusing on Business Analytics with a B.S. in Business Analytics from The University of Kansas.
+Graduated from the W.P.Carey School of Business focusing on Business Analytics with a B.S. in Business Analytics from The University of Kansas.<br/>
-Experienced in in text mining, manipulating large datasets, linear regression forecasting, classification forecasting, classification analysis, and deep learning.
+Experienced in in text mining, manipulating large datasets, regression analyses, classification analyses, computer vision and deep learning.<br/>
+Research Interests: Sports, E-sports, Healthcare, Marketing Strategy, Business Operations, and Search Engine Optimization, etc.<br/>

 ### More Information